Open-EO/openeo-vue-components/README.md

 **Properties:**

-- `runtimeId` (string): The identifier of the runtime (the key of a runtime entry in the `GET /udf_runtimes` response).
+- `id` (string): The identifier of the runtime (the key of a runtime entry in the `GET /udf_runtimes` response).
-- `runtimeData` (object): The data associated with this runtime (the value of a runtime entry in the `GET /udf_runtimes` response).
+- `data` (object): The data associated with this runtime (the value of a runtime entry in the `GET /udf_runtimes` response).
-- `runtimeVersion` (string): If a specific version of the runtime should be pre-selected, specify it here.
+- `version` (string): If a specific version of the runtime should be pre-selected, specify it here.
 Defaults to `null`, which shows the pre-selects the default version.

 ## Other features